A Hybrid Anyon-Otto thermal machine: Results

-To understand the above results, we first note that the dependence of $W$ on $\theta_1$ arises only from the unitary expansion stroke, that is, when the interaction strength is increased from $U_1=0$ to $U_2$ at a fixed $\theta_1$.
-In Fig.~\ref{fig:EG_vs_theta}, we see that the change in the ground state energy $\Delta E_G$ during this stroke is also minimized at intermediate values of $\theta_1$ between $0$ and $\pi$ for $U\ll J$ and $N\geq L/2$.
-The maximization of $W$ (recall that it is defined with a negative sign) observed in Fig.~\ref{fig:work_theta_finiteU} is a direct consequence of this non-trivial behavior of the ground state energy.
-The latter can be understood as follows.
-For $U\ll J$, $\Delta E_G$ can be approximated by the first order correction to the ground state energy of the non-interacting part of the Hamiltonian, considering the interaction as a perturbation of magnitude $U$.
-This can be seen from Fig.~\ref{fig:EG_vs_theta} where the dashed lines correspond to $E_{per}=\braket{\psi_0|H_{int}|\psi_0}$, with $H_{int}=\frac{U}{2}\sum_j n_j\left(n_j-1\right)$ and $\ket{\psi_0}$ is the ground state of the system with $U=0$.
-Since $\sum_j n_j=N$, the relatively smaller magnitude of $E_{per}$ can therefore be attributed to higher probability of double occupancy or greater per site for $\theta=0$ or $\theta=\pi$ and lesser probability for the same at other intermediate values.
+To understand the above results, we first note that the dependence of $W$ on $\theta_1$ arises only from the unitary {compression} stroke, that is, when the interaction strength is increased from $U_1=0$ to $U_2$ at a fixed $\theta_1$.
+In Fig.~\ref{fig:work_finiteU}\tb{(b)}, we see that the change in the ground state energy $\Delta E_G$ during this stroke is also minimized at intermediate values of $\theta_1$ between $0$ and $\pi$ for $U\ll J$ and $N\geq L/2$.
+The maximization of $W$ (recall that it is defined with a negative sign) observed in Fig.~\ref{fig:work_finiteU}\tb{(a)} is a direct consequence of this non-trivial behavior of the ground state energy. {This can be understood as follows.
+Firstly, for $U\ll J$, $\Delta E_G$ can be approximated by the first order perturbative correction to the ground state energy of the non-interacting part of the Hamiltonian.
+Considering the interaction $H_{int}=\frac{U}{2}\sum_j \hat{n}_j\left(\hat{n}_j-1\right)$ as a perturbation of magnitude $U$,